 This course exposes the students to innovative learning and service methods.
-The students will learn and apply professional standards of a Primary Chiropractor using two different approaches:
+The students will learn and apply professional standards of a primary chiropractor using two different approaches:

 - 1. Teaching Methods.
-Students will participate in workshops, role-play, case discussion, covering sensitive professional misconduct, legal connotations and preventive measures. - 2.
+Students will participate in workshops, role-play, case discussion, covering sensitive professional misconduct, legal connotations, and preventive measures. - 2.
 Preceptorship.
-Students will be exposed to chiropractic specialists in the fields of pediatrics, sports, neurology or family practice and may participate actively in the history interview of an assign patient in the clinical setting.
+Students will be exposed to chiropractic specialists in the fields of pediatrics, sports, neurology, or family practice and may participate actively in the history interview of an assigned patient in the clinical setting.
 The chiropractic faculty preceptors will be chosen and align with a diversity of specialties to enhance the preceptorship experience.

-Assessment and evaluation strategies consist of Preceptorship Evaluations (Criterion-based rating scales), Case Presentations.
+Assessment and evaluation strategies consist of preceptorship evaluations (criterion-based rating scales), and case presentations.